pulumi/pulumi-awsx/nodejs/awsx/cloudwatch/README.md

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm.
 For Amazon EC2 Auto Scaling actions, the alarm continues to invoke the action for every period that the alarm remains in the new state.
 For Amazon SNS notifications, no additional actions are invoked.

+When creating an alarm, the following can be specified:

+1. `threshold`.
+The value to compare the metric value against.
+2. `comparisonOperator`.
+The type of comparison that should be made between the metric value and the threshold value.
+The default is `"GreaterThanOrEqualToThreshold"`.
+3. `evaluationPeriods`.
+The number of periods over which data is compared to the specified threshold.

 To create an alarm from a metric:

 ```ts